 “My dog’s name is Chewbacca and his nickname is Chewy (chocolate Labrador Retriever).
 He is going to turn one in like three days.
-I got him last June and he was a cutey.
+I got him last June and he was a cutie.
 I love Labradors a lot!
-I would say he is one of my best friends!”
+He is one of my best friends!”
 Laura, Age 13, Nebraska USA

 “I have a yellow Lab named Haley.
 She is 2 years old and very sweet!
 She loves to take walks with me and